syy2017/MERIN/README.md

-# MERIPT
+# MERIN
-MERIPT (mutation of epigenetic regulators in perturbed interactions) is an computational approach for identifying epigenetic regulator (ER) mutations associated with dysregulated molecular interactions.
-With genomic profiles of tumor samples, molecular interaction data and interested epigenetic regulator genes, MERIPT can effectively identify the ERs potentially involved in the interactions.
+MERIN (mutations of epigenetic regulators in perturbed interactions) is an computational approach for identifying epigenetic regulator (ER) mutations associated with dysregulated molecular interactions.
+With genomic profiles of tumor samples, molecular interaction data and interested epigenetic regulator genes, MERIN can effectively identify the ERs potentially involved in the interactions.

 ## Usage